microsoftgraph/msgraph-sdk-dotnet/README.md

 ### Update Schedule

-The Microsoft Graph .NET Client Library is scheduled to be updated during the week of the second and fourth Tuesday of each month
+The Microsoft Graph .NET Client Library is scheduled to be updated during the second and fourth week of each month

 ### Upgrading from v1